LeonardoSantesso/LeonardoSantesso/README.md

-## Leonardo Santesso - Senior Full Stack Developer
+## Leonardo Santesso - Senior Software Engineer |  Software Architect

 <p align="justify">
 Experienced full stack developer with 18 years of expertise in web technologies using .NET.
 Passionate and self-motivated, constantly seeking to learn and implement the latest technologies.
 Committed to following best programming practices and software architecture principles.
 As an autodidact, I am continuously expanding my skill set by actively seeking out and learning about the latest cutting-edge technologies.
 This passion fuels my desire to deliver innovative and efficient solutions.